SQLMessenger User Manual

-SQLMessenger supports the following types of databases:
+SQLMessenger supports the following database types:

 Oracle